The following information is for the 2023 World Kuk Sool Association competitions.

-The Saturday competition begins around 08:00 with Junior/Youth Black belts and you youngest of the white/yellow belt children competing first.
-We recommend that you arrive early and find the rest of the team, there are team leaders on the day to help you with any questions, ring locations and nerves.
+On the day, we recommend that you arrive early and find the rest of the team, there are team leaders on the day to help you with any questions, ring locations and nerves.
 KSN Sarah is the overall team captain on the day and any major concerns that cannot be answered by other team members can be addressed to her.

-More accurate times for each age and rank will be published when the entry form is released in a few weeks.
+More accurate times for each age and rank will be published the week before the competition.

 On the day

 All Students require a full uniform with badges and a black T-shirt.

 Students must compete barefoot.

 On arrival you should report to KSN Sarah and find the rest of the team, Do not sit separately from the team; you/your child could be a falling partner for someone else and they will need to know where you are.